david-j-lee/daebit/README.md

 ## Running the Project

 After restoring the libraries run `npm run start:dev` for the development or `npm run start` for production.
+This npm script expects to be run on `cmd`.

 ~~In the file located in the path `client/src/app/core/services/config.service.ts` you must set the url of the WebAPI server.~~